 Ti’Kyra (Kyra) is a social justice educator assisting in developing partnerships internally with student organizations to foster student learning and development through training.
 She provides advising to student organizations to encourage thoughts around their identities, how to enter, engage, and exit communities responsibly and what it means to create mutually beneficial relationships between students and their local communities.
-Kyra supervises the building managers, leads The Ginsberg Center Graduate Student Cohort, and manages the transportation system.
-She also works on community building efforts such as orientation for student leaders and "Ginsberg Gatherings."
+Kyra supervises the building managers, manages the transportation system and works on community building efforts such as orientation for student leaders and "Ginsberg Gatherings."

 She began her work at Ginsberg in 2013 as the Transportation Coordinator before taking on her new roles.
 Kyra graduated from the University of Michigan with a degree in General Studies.
 She went on to Eastern Michigan University to complete a Master in Science degree for Human Resources & Organizational Development.